 - To minimize the impact of our program on pesticide users.

-This program will be successful if every one will follow information found on the pesticide labels.
+This program will be successful if every one follows information found on the pesticide labels.